kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-25-talking-to-cluster-outside.md

 config, err := clientcmd.BuildConfigFromFlags("", kubeconfigPath)
 ```

-if nothing (master URL or kubeconfig filepath) is provided, then it will fallback to `inClusterConfig` which we will see in next blog post.
+if nothing (master URL or kubeconfig file path) is provided, then it will fallback to `inClusterConfig` which we will see in the next blog post.

-if `err` is occured that means, kubeconfig is not parsed properly or `kubeconfigPath` is not correct.
+if `err` is occurred that means, kubeconfig is not parsed properly or `kubeconfigPath` is not correct.

-`config` is of type [`rest.Config`](https://github.com/kubernetes/client-go/blob/master/rest/config.go#L52) (coming from [`k8s.io/client-go/rest`](https://github.com/kubernetes/client-go/rest)) which then used to create actual clientsets. we will see that in upcoming blogposts.
+`config` is of type [`rest.Config`](https://github.com/kubernetes/client-go/blob/master/rest/config.go#L52) (coming from [`k8s.io/client-go/rest`](https://github.com/kubernetes/client-go/rest)) which then used to create actual clientsets. we will see that in upcoming blog posts.

 if you just want to play around kubeconfig, you can also use,